-- The costs of data breaches should ultimately be borne by the party that incurs the breach;
+- Costs: The costs of data breaches should ultimately be borne by the party that incurs the breach.

-- All participants in the payments system – including merchants – should be subject to Gramm-Leach-Bliley Act-like data security standards;
+- Data Security Standards: All participants in the payments system, including merchants, should be subject to Gramm-Leach-Bliley Act-like data security standards.

-- A national data security breach and notification standard should be implemented to replace the current patchwork of state laws;
+- Notification Standards: A national data security breach and notification standard should be implemented to replace the current patchwork of state laws.

 - Policymakers should recognize that community banks must maintain an appropriate balance between securing customer information and sharing appropriate information for the purpose of providing products and services.

-- ICBA supports ongoing regulatory efforts and existing public-private partnerships to address the growing threat of losses due to corporate account takeover.
+- ICBA strongly supports ongoing regulatory efforts and existing voluntary public-private partnerships to address the growing threat of cyber-attacks.

-Community bankers and their customers are deeply alarmed by the wide-scale data breaches at national retail chains and others.
-These far-reaching and costly breaches have the potential to jeopardize consumers’ financial integrity and confidence in the payments system.
+Data breaches at national retail chains and elsewhere have the potential to jeopardize consumers’ financial integrity and confidence in the payments system.
 Community banks remain strong guardians of the security and confidentiality of customer information as a matter of good business practice and legal and regulatory requirements.
 Safeguarding customer information is central to maintaining public trust and the key to long-term customer retention.

-The Party that Incurs a Breach Should be Liable for Associated Costs.
-It is critical that the party that incurs a data breach, whether it be a retailer, financial institution, data processor or other entity, bear responsibility for the related fraud losses and costs of mitigation.
-Allocating financial responsibility with the party that is best positioned to secure consumer data will provide a strong incentive for it to do so effectively.
-Additionally, aligning incentives to maximize data security by all parties that process and/or store consumer data will make the payments system stronger over time.
-Payments rules should mandate merchant security provisions to further protect customer data, particularly debit and credit card information.
+The Party that Incurs a Breach Should Be Liable for Associated Costs.
+Allocating financial responsibility for the fraud losses and costs of mitigation to the party that experiences the breach, whether it be a retailer, financial institution, data processor or other entity, will provide a strong incentive for all parties that process and/or store consumer data to protect the data adequately.
+Additionally, payments rules should mandate merchant security provisions to further protect customer data, particularly debit and credit card information.

 Regardless of where a breach actually occurs, banks are stewards of the customer financial relationship and take a variety of steps to protect the integrity of their customers’ accounts, including monitoring for indications of suspicious activity, reimbursing customers for confirmed fraudulent transactions, modifying customer limits to limit fraud losses, and blocking and reissuing cards for affected accountholders at an estimated expense of up to $15 per card.

 Extend Gramm-Leach-Bliley Act-Like Standards.
 Under current law, retailers and other parties that process or store consumer financial data are not subject to the same federal data security standards and oversight as financial institutions.
 Securing financial data at financial institutions is of limited value if it remains exposed at the point-of-sale and other processing points.
-ICBA supports subjecting these entities to Gramm-Leach-Bliley Act-like standards with similar enforcement.
 It is equally important that these entities provide uniform and timely notification to banks concerning the nature and scope of any breach when bank customer information such as account numbers may have been compromised.

 New Technologies Will Reduce Risk But There Is No Single Universal Remedy.
-Community banks are already investing in technologies that will better secure transactions processing and thwart criminals.
-In particular, community banks are joining other financial institutions in the orderly migration to chip technology for debit and credit cards.
+Community banks are already investing in technologies, such as chip technology, tokenization and end-to-end encryption, that will better secure transactions processing and thwart criminals.
 Chip technology may not have prevented the mass retailer breaches but it would have reduced the market value of the card data as it would be far more difficult for criminals to make counterfeit cards.
 Using chip technology will not protect against fraud in “card-not-present” transactions, such as online purchases.
-Other technologies, such as tokenization and end-to-end encryption will create a layered approach.
 Even with these technologies in place, criminals will continue to try to find weaknesses in data security, so it is crucial that the marketplace continue to have the flexibility to innovate.